 MHC Glee Club with the Cornell Glee Club Performs Martin Mass for Double Choir

-The Mount Holyoke College Glee Club welcomes the Cornell Glee Club for a collaborative choral performance.
+The Mount Holyoke College Glee Club welcomes the Cornell Glee Club under the direction of Robert Issacs, for a collaborative choral performance.
 Each choir will perform an individual set, culminating in a combined performance of the 20th century a cappella masterwork, Mass for Double Choir by Frank Martin.
 Lindsay Pope conducts the combined forces.